gokhansengun/twitter-flood-generator/README.md

     TWITTER_ACCESS_TOKEN_SECRET=xxxx
     ```

-2. Build the `dockerfile` of the project:
+2. Build the `dockerfile` of the project (Optional, you can use `gsengun/twitter-flood` image from DockerHub):

     ```
     $ docker build -f Dockerfile -t tfg .